graystevens/laravel-head/README.md

     Head::addLink(array(array('rel', 'href', 'type', array('attr' => 'value'), 'condition')));

 Type, Attributes and Condition are optionals.
-Condition stands for conditional comments (see [Stylesheets](https://github.com/gwnobots/laravel-head#stylesheets) for more explanation).
+Condition stands for conditional comments (see [Stylesheets](https://github.com/gwnobots/laravel-head#stylesheets) for more explanations).

 For example